backdrop-contrib/slick/README.txt

 - If switching from beta1 to the latest via Drush fails, try the good old UI.
   Be sure to clear cache first, then run /update.php, if broken slick.

-- If you are customizing templates, or theme funtions be sure to re-check against the latest.
+- If you are customizing template files, or theme funtions be sure to re-check against the latest.

 - A Slick instance may be cached by its ID.
 Having two different slicks with the